What Is Roughing In Hockey?

 Roughing in hockey is a penalty that occurs when a player uses unnecessary force in contacting an opposing player, such as a punch.

-A major level penalty is a severe rule violation that sanctions a 5-minute penalty.
-When this penalty is enforced, the involved player or players must sit in the penalty box for the duration of 5 minutes during actual game playing time.
-Some penalties that warrant a 5-minute stay in the penalty box are: butt ending, checking from behind, fighting, fight instigating, holding/grabbing the facemask, pushing-off of opponents with skates, leaving the bench during an altercation, and spearing.
-Also, any minor penalty that results in an injury becomes a 5-minute penalty.
+A major penalty in hockey is a severe rule violation that sanctions a five-minute stay in the penalty box.
+When this penalty is enforced, the penalized player must sit in the penalty box for a full five minutes, leaving their team shorthanded on the ice.
+Some penalties that warrant a five-minute stay in the penalty box are: butt ending, checking from behind, fighting, fight instigating, holding/grabbing the facemask, pushing off of opponents with skates, leaving the bench during an altercation, and spearing.
+Also, any minor penalty that results in an injury becomes a five-minute major penalty.

 What are the different types of penalties in hockey?